An Unsupervised Algorithm For Learning Lie Group Transformations: Introduction

-Motivated by the problem of recognizing form invariants, \citep{Rao99} introduced the idea of learning a Lie, or continuous transformation, group representation of the dynamics which occur in the visual world.
-The Lie group is built by first describing all infinitesimal transformations which an image may undergo.
+The approach we propose here is based on learning a Lie (continuous transformation) group representation of the dynamics which occur in the visual world \citep{Rao99,Miao07,Culpepper10,cohen2014learning}.
+The Lie group is built by first describing each of the infinitesimal transformations which an image may undergo.
 The full group is then generated from all possible compositions of those infinitesimal transformations, which allows for transformations to be applied smoothly and continuously.
-A large class of visual transformations, including all the affine transformations, intensity changes due to changes in lighting, contrast changes and spatially localized versions of all the preceding, can be described simply using Lie group operators (although other transformations -- for instance moving occlusion boundaries -- cannot be easily described).
-In \citep{Miao07, Rao99}, the Lie group operators were trained on image sequences containing a subset of affine transformations. \citep{Memisevic10} trains a second order restricted Boltzmann machine on pairs of frames, an alternative technique which also shows promise for capturing temporal structure in video.
+A large class of visual transformations, including all the affine transformations, intensity changes due to changes in lighting, and contrast changes can be described simply using Lie group operators.
+Spatially localized versions of the preceding transformations can also be captured.
+In \citep{Miao07,Rao99}, Lie group operators were trained on image sequences containing a subset of affine transformations. \citep{Memisevic10} trained a second order restricted Boltzmann machine on pairs of frames, an alternative technique which also shows promise for capturing temporal structure in video.

-Unfortunately, despite the simplicity and power of the Lie group representation, training such a model is difficult, partly due to the high computational cost of evaluating and propagating learning gradients through matrix exponentials.
-Previous work \citep{Olshausen07,Rao99,Miao07} has approximated the full model using a first order Taylor expansion, reducing the exponential model to a linear one.
+Despite the simplicity and power of the Lie group representation, training such a model is difficult, in part due to the high computational cost of evaluating and propagating learning gradients through matrix exponentials.
+Previous work \citep{Rao99,Miao07,Olshausen07} has approximated the full model using a first order Taylor expansion, reducing the exponential model to a linear one.
 While computationally efficient, a linear model approximates the full exponential model only for a small range of transformations.
-This can be a hinderance in dealing with real world data, which oftentimes contain a large range of changes between pairs of video frames.
-Note that in \citep{Miao07}, while the full Lie group model is used in inferring transformation parameters, only its linear approximation is used during learning. \citep{Culpepper10} work with a full exponential model, but their technique requires performing a costly eigendecomposition of the effective transformation operator for each sample and at every learning or inference step.
+This can be a hinderance in dealing with real video data, which can contain large changes between pairs of frames.
+Note that in \citep{Miao07}, while the full Lie group model is used in inferring transformation coefficients, only its linear approximation is used during learning. \citep{Culpepper10} work with a full exponential model, but that technique requires performing a costly eigendecomposition of the effective transformation operator for each sample and at every learning or inference step.